 - All course material for each block, including handouts, will be provided by the individual lecturers.
-Relevant material for each block will be posted onto one RUConnected page: Legal Skills 2021. - While course lectures will take place (online) on a Monday and a Friday, there will be special arrangements for the numeracy component (SEE ATTACHED LECTURE SCHEDULE). - Failure to secure a DP will mean repeating the course.
+Relevant material for each block will be posted onto one RUConnected page: Legal Skills 2022. - While course lectures will take place according to the timetable, there will be special arrangements for the numeracy component. - Failure to secure a DP will mean repeating the course.
 As noted above, there is no supplementary exam.